Huy0110/AI-Personal-Trainer/README.md

 # AI-Personal-Trainer
-This is Project AI, written in Python.
+This is an AI project, written in Python.
 It can count the number of lifts of a person exercising in the video, along with a bar to track how much that person is lifting and lowering the gym dumbbell.

 # Dependencies
 Please install those all the required dependencies